High Street station (IND Eighth Avenue Line): Station layout

 This underground station has two tracks and one island platform.
-The A train stops here at all times, while the C train stops here at all times except late nights.
-The station is between in Manhattan to the north and to the south.
-It is the northernmost Brooklyn station on the line, which then enters the Cranberry Street Tunnel and passes under the East River into Manhattan.
+The station is served by the A train at all times and by the C train except at night.
+The station is between in Manhattan to the west (railroad north) and to the east (railroad south).

+It is the northernmost Brooklyn station on the line; west of the station, the line enters the Cranberry Street Tunnel and passes under the East River into Manhattan.
 As a result, the station was built in a tube design, and built with escalators between the upper fare control level and the lower mezzanine level to easier traverse the 70 foot (21 m) drop below street level.

-East (railroad south) of the station, the line curves south onto Jay Street and has three track switches with the IND Sixth Avenue Line.
+East of the station, the line curves south onto Jay Street and has three track switches with the IND Sixth Avenue Line.
 A power station for the line is located on the west side of Jay Street just north of Concord Street.
 A second substation is located at Red Cross Place and Cadman Plaza East.

 Both trackside walls have a dark lavender trim line with an eggplant border, below which are small tile captions reading "HIGH" in white lettering on a black background.
 Thick I-beam columns painted dark indigo run along the platform at regular intervals, alternating ones having the standard black station name plate with white lettering.

 Exits

 There are exits at both ends to the full length mezzanine along with evidence of removed center exits; since this station was built, the area now known as Cadman Plaza was completely rebuilt.
 Cadman Plaza East, the short one-block street outside the Red Cross Place exit, was previously called Washington Street; the Washington Street moniker still applies to the road north of Prospect Street.
 High Street is not directly accessible from the station, as the short one-block street is interrupted by a parking lot.
 However, Red Cross Place, which was once a part of High Street, is directly accessible.

 The geographic western exit leads to Cadman Plaza West/Old Fulton Street (formerly Fulton Street, as indicated on wall mosaic signs) in Brooklyn Heights, a few hundred feet south of Cadman Plaza West's intersection with Middagh Street.
 This was the original exit to the station.
 The eastern exits lead to Adams Street, on the border of Brooklyn Heights, DUMBO and Downtown Brooklyn, adjacent to the central courthouse for the Federal Eastern District of New York.
 These exits were opened following an additional delay to complete the escalators.
 Adams Street was widened from 100 feet (30 m) to 160 feet (49 m) in the 1950s to accommodate new ramps to the Brooklyn Bridge, and now carries the secondary name "Brooklyn Bridge Boulevard".
-The current exit staircases lead to ether side of Adams Street, acting as a pedestrian underpass.
+The current exit staircases lead to either side of Adams Street, acting as a pedestrian underpass.
 There are painted-over mosaics pointing to former exits at Washington Street (now Cadman Plaza East).